Alxtss/Alxtss/README.md

 - 👋 Hi, I’m Alexis
 - 👀 I’m interested in working as a software developer
-- 🌱 I’m currently learning about backend in Java, Spring, Mongo DB and others...
+- 🌱 I’m currently learning about backend in Java, Spring and JS
 - 💞️ I’m looking to collaborate on Java projects...
 - 📫 How to reach me: alexis.gonzalez_@outlook.com